Adam and Eve in Mormonism

 The Church of Jesus Christ of Latter-day Saints (LDS Church) teaches that Adam and Eve were the first man and the first woman to live on the earth and that their fall was an essential step in the plan of salvation.
 Adam in particular is a central figure in Mormon cosmology.
-Robert L. Millet, a Latter-day Saint author, wrote of the church's perspective:

-Few persons in all eternity have been more directly involved in the plan of salvation—the creation, the fall, and the ultimate redemption of the children of God—than the man Adam.
-His ministry among the sons and daughters of earth stretches from the distant past of premortality to the distant future of resurrection, judgment, and beyond.
+Latter Day Saints scripture most notably applies the Mormon concept of divine pre-existence to Adam to state that Adam and Michael are one and the same, having taken on a mortal form after his victory in the War in Heaven.

 Identity of Adam and Eve

 According to LDS Church teachings, all people born on the earth lived with God the Father and Jesus Christ in a pre-mortal life.
 Adam and Eve were "among our Father's noblest children" and they were "foreordained" to be the parents of the human race.
 In the pre-mortal life, Adam was the archangel Michael.
 As Michael, Adam "led the forces of God against the armies of Lucifer" in the War in Heaven.
-LDS Church scripture provides no information about Eve prior to her earth life, but it is believed that "she must have been a choice daughter of God".
+LDS Church scripture provides no information about Eve prior to her earth life, but it is believed that "she must have been a choice daughter of God."

 In the LDS Church's temple endowment, it is taught that Adam is Michael and that he assisted Jehovah in the creation.

 In the Garden of Eden

 Adam and Eve's bodies were created by God the Father and Jesus Christ and were placed in the Garden of Eden, which Joseph Smith taught was located in or near Jackson County, Missouri.
 When they were created, their bodies were not mortal and they could not die or have children, and they did not know right from wrong.

-Adam and Eve were married by God in Eden, and he commanded them to have children: "Be fruitful, and multiply, and replenish the earth, and subdue it, and have dominion over … every living thing that moveth upon the earth".
+Adam and Eve were married by God in Eden, and he commanded them to have children.
 God told them they could eat of any tree in the garden except for the tree of the knowledge of good and evil, and that the day they ate the fruit from that tree they would die.
 Adam was made “lord or governor of all things on earth, and at the same time [enjoyed] communion … with his Maker, without a veil to separate between.”